moritz-kick/pferdeapfel-rl/Rules.md

 2. After placing the apple, the player makes a legal knight move.
 3. There are no color phases and no golden apples.
 Apples are identical blockers.
 4. The first horse that cannot move on its turn loses the game immediately, regardless of how many apples are on the board.
+5. Captures are allowed for both players and win the game.

 This mode emphasizes planning traps through proactive blocking.